Biology Doctor of Philosophy Degree

 Requirements for Admission to the Doctoral Program in Biology

 Applicants must have a bachelor’s degree from an accredited University or College.
 Undergraduate preparation should preferably include (1) 18 credits in biology, (2) 2 courses in mathematics (at least 6 credits); (3) 2 courses in physics with laboratories (at least 6 credits); and (4) 4 courses in chemistry with laboratories of which 2 courses must be in organic chemistry with laboratories (at least 12 credits).
-In addition, the general University requirements for admission to doctoral study must be satisfied including the University at Albany standard graduate application, 3 letters of recommendation, all undergraduate and graduate transcripts, and scores from the Graduate Record Exam General Test.
+In addition, the general University requirements for admission to doctoral study must be satisfied including the University at Albany standard graduate application, 3 letters of recommendation, and all undergraduate and graduate transcripts.

 Program of Studies